MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-data-collection.md

 ## Telemetry data
 [Azure Stack telemetry](azure-stack-telemetry.md) automatically uploads system data to Microsoft via the Connected User Experience.
 Azure Stack Operators have controls to customize telemetry features and privacy settings at any time.

-Microsoft doesn't intend to gather sensitive data, such as credit card numbers, usernames and passwords, email addresses, or similar sensitive information.
+Microsoft doesn't intend to gather sensitive data, such as credit card numbers, usernames and passwords, email addresses, and so on.
 If we determine that sensitive information has been inadvertently received, we delete it.

 ## Billing data
 [Azure Stack Billing](azure-stack-usage-reporting.md) leverages global Azure's Billing and Usage pipeline and is therefore in alignment with Microsoft compliance guidelines.